Upholding a Nurturing Culture During a Pandemic

 - Opportunities for professional development – Professional stagnation is a common root cause in employee dissatisfaction and the effects of COVID-19 have left many professionals feeling like their careers and potential for advancement are indefinitely paused.
 Investing in your employees’ development during challenging times will not only boost morale by providing the opportunity to further develop certain skill sets; it can foster a more positive long-term outlook and a culture that values curiosity and learning.

 - Breaking up the monotony – If there was ever a time that felt like the movie “Groundhog Day,” it’s now.
 As monotonous as daily commutes, watercooler conversations, and lunch routines might have seemed pre-COVID, they’ve likely taken on a sense of nostalgia at this point.
-Reintroducing learning programs into daily operations can provide a reprieve from the day-to-day routines that, when conducted from home with few opportunities for novelty, have likely started to weigh on your people.
+Reintroducing learning and development programs into daily operations can provide a reprieve from the day-to-day routines that, when conducted from home with few opportunities for novelty, have likely started to weigh on your people.

 - Maintain progress on L&D initiatives – While some initiatives might fall by the wayside this year, you can still maintain some progress on your L&D programs – arguably some of the most important initiatives in any organization.

-Tips for Reinvigorating Your L&D Initiatives
+Tips for Reinvigorating Your Learning and Development Initiatives

 As you reinvigorate your learning and development programs, there are a few things you can do to ease the transition: